Jacqueline McKenzie: 1991 to 1995

-In 1991, McKenzie was awarded "Best Newcomer Award" from the Sydney Theatre Critics Circle, which recognised her chameleon-like ability and her consistently high-calibre work in theatre productions Child Dancing (as Julie-Ann), The Master Builder (as Kaja), Twelfth Night (as Viola) and Rebecca (as Mrs de Winter).
+In 1991, McKenzie was awarded "Best Newcomer Award" from the Sydney Theatre Critics Circle, for her work in theatre productions Child Dancing (as Julie-Ann), The Master Builder (as Kaja), Twelfth Night (as Viola) and Rebecca (as Mrs de Winter).
 During rehearsals for Rebecca, director George Ogilvie allowed McKenzie time off to audition for a new Australian Independent feature film called Romper Stomper set to star Russell Crowe.
 She was cast in the film and went on to win Best Actress award at the Film Critics Circle of Australia.

 Russell would later say "Jacqui's range as an actor disappears over the horizon.
 And I'm not sure it can actually be defined.
 When I first saw her, in the play Rebecca, I saw an actor whom I thought was blowing me on the skin from the inside.
 She is an actor who is both delicate and magical."
 In her "nothing short of stunning" film debut in Romper Stomper, McKenzie was described as "especially shining in her courage, truth and skill."

 The role garnered her attention overseas, where she won Best Actress at the 1992 Stockholm International Film Festival for her "stark and non-sentimental portrayal of a young woman whose life has turned into a desperate chase for all she has lost: love, serenity, identity.
 Her character plays an essential part in creating the inexorable force and impact of the film."
 Over the next couple of years, she came to be regarded as one of Australia's most promising young actresses of stage and screen, showcasing a "phenomenal emotional range".